 Geoff joined Watsi on February 18th, 2015.
-Six years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Geoff's most recent donation traveled 8,300 miles to support Htet Pel, a man from Burma, to fund contracture repair surgery.

 Geoff has funded healthcare for 45 patients in 11 countries.